ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-1-2.md

-Introduction: How AI Can Enhance Emotional Intelligence
+How AI Can Enhance Emotional Intelligence
 =======================================================

 Artificial intelligence (AI) has the potential to enhance emotional intelligence by providing individuals with new tools and strategies for understanding and empathizing with others.
 Emotional intelligence refers to the ability to recognize, understand, and manage one's own emotions, as well as the emotions of others.